 With the health and safety of our customers and team our number one priority, we have decided to temporarily close our Vehicle Ferry ticket offices, at both Southampton T1 and East Cowes, until further notice.

 You can still make a booking or amend a sailing online via our website, or alternatively phone our contact centre on 02380 019192 for additional help.

-Please note: from Wednesday 25 March we will temporarily be accepting only contactless card payments at our remaining ticket offices.
+Please note: We are only accepting contactless card payments at our remaining ticket offices.